JoelF-GRC/AWS-cloud-resume-challenge/README.md

 | CI/CD | **GitHub Actions** | Automate deployment to S3 and CloudFront invalidation |

 All services are configured with encryption, logging, and least-privilege IAM policies.
-The entire deployment stays well within AWS Free Tier limits.
+The entire deployment aims to stay within AWS Free Tier and inexpensive services, with some nominal charges for services like Route 53 DNS routing.
 ---

 ## Repository Structure